pimotte/nomic/README.md

 with a comment that consists only of ":+1:".
 Likewise, a player can vote against a rule-change by commenting on the pull request with a comment that consists only of ":-1:".

-A commit on a pull request dated after any votes resets those votes, unless this commit is a merge commit resulting from a merge from master on pimotte/nomic to the source branch of the pull request.
+A commit on a pull request dated after any votes resets those votes, unless this commit is a merge commit resulting from a merge from master on pimotte/nomic to the source branch of the pull request and does not alter the proposed rule-change.

 If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, which marks completion of the vote.